Art3mK/AWS-DevOps/EC2.md

     IgnoreUnmodifiedGroupSizeProperties - Specifies whether AWS CloudFormation ignores differences in group size properties
     ```

+## ASG processes

+- Launch
+    ```
+    If you suspend Launch, this disrupts other processes.
+For example, you can't return an instance in a standby state to service if the Launch process is suspended, because the group can't scale.
+    ```
+- Terminate
+    ```
+    If you suspend Terminate, this disrupts other processes.
+    ```
+- HealthCheck
+    ```
+    Checks the health of the instances.
+Amazon EC2 Auto Scaling marks an instance as unhealthy if Amazon EC2 or Elastic Load Balancing tells Amazon EC2 Auto Scaling that the instance is unhealthy.
+This process can override the health status of an instance that you set manually.
+    ```
+- ReplaceUnhealthy
+    ```
+    Terminates instances that are marked as unhealthy and later creates new instances to replace them.
+This process works with the HealthCheck process, and uses both the Terminate and Launch processes.
+    ```
+- AZRebalance
+    ```
+    If you suspend AZRebalance and a scale-out or scale-in event occurs, the scaling process still tries to balance the Availability Zones.
+For example, during scale-out, it launches the instance in the Availability Zone with the fewest instances.

+    If you suspend the Launch process, AZRebalance neither launches new instances nor terminates existing instances.
+This is because AZRebalance terminates instances only after launching the replacement instances.

+    If you suspend the Terminate process, your Auto Scaling group can grow up to ten percent larger than its maximum size, because this is allowed temporarily during rebalancing activities.
+If the scaling process cannot terminate instances, your Auto Scaling group could remain above its maximum size until you resume the Terminate process.
+    ```
+- AlarmNotification
+    ```
+    If you suspend AlarmNotification, Amazon EC2 Auto Scaling does not automatically execute policies that would be triggered by an alarm.
+If you suspend Launch or Terminate, it will not be able to execute scale-out or scale-in policies, respectively.
+    ```
+- ScheduledActions
+    ```
+    If you suspend Launch or Terminate, scheduled actions that involve launching or terminating instances are affected.
+    ```
+- AddToLoadBalancer
+    ```
+    If you suspend AddToLoadBalancer, Amazon EC2 Auto Scaling launches the instances but does not add them to the load balancer or target group.
+If you resume the AddToLoadBalancer process, it resumes adding instances to the load balancer or target group when they are launched.
+However, it does not add the instances that were launched while this process was suspended.
+You must register those instances manually.
+    ```

 # EBS

 - EBS are placed in a specific AZ, where they are automatically replicated.
 (Not to different AZ, but between SANs)